Christopher Columbus: 8 important facts that you probably didn’t know about the master explorer and navigator

 Columbus’ goal was to discover an alternative sea route to Asia.
 The explorer lobbied all those years for funding so that he could become the first person to circumnavigate the world.
 It was that simple.

-It would be an understatement to say Columbus scourged the people and the land of the Americas.
+It would be an understatement to say Christopher Columbus’ arrival and actions blighted the people and the land of the Americas.
 Some scholars and historians prefer to use terms such as ethnic cleansing, crimes against humanity or say genocide.
-And they are right to a large extent.
+And they are right to a very large extent.

 And say an indigenous person somehow managed to escape all the violence and horrors inspired by Columbus and his men, infectious diseases like smallpox was guaranteed to kill him or her as there was no immunity.

 He atoned for his brutalities in some way